Overview

 When to see a doctor

-See your health care provider if you have a persistent change in bowel habits or other symptoms of IBS.
-They may indicate a more serious condition, such as colon cancer.
+See a healthcare professional if you have a persistent change in bowel habits or other symptoms of IBS.
+They may mean a more serious condition, such as colon cancer.
 More-serious symptoms include:

-• Pain that isn't relieved by passing gas or a bowel movement
+• Pain that isn't relieved by passing gas or stool.

 Get the latest health information from Mayo Clinic delivered to your inbox.